Building a TemplateVM for ArchLinux (or another non Fedora OS)

 These additional target need to exist once you created your first packages:

-- dist-copy-out: that’s where you will retrieve the package you just built and put it with all the other package you prepared.
+dist-copy-out: that’s where you will retrieve the package you just built and put it with all the other packages you prepared.

-- update-repo: that’s where you will retrieve the package that have been built and that need to be installed inside the template
+update-repo: that’s where you will retrieve the package that have been built and add it to the custom repository.

 Testing the development chroot

 You will be able to test these scripts when making the first Qubes packages.
 Don’t forget that the first things that run when running